gihanmarasingha/autogradinglean/README.md

 ### Setting up a classroom

-The instructor wishing to use GitHub Classroom for autograding LEAN submissions must first create a [GitHub Classroom](https://classroom.github.com/classrooms) corresponding to their module.
+The instructor wishing to use GitHub Classroom for autograding student submissions must first create a [GitHub Classroom](https://classroom.github.com/classrooms) corresponding to their module.
 It is recommended to create an additional classroom for testing purposes.